Mensi-Mohamed-Amine/Junior.Crypt.2025-CTF/Pwn/KindAuthor/README.md

   - Leak a libc address (e.g., via `puts@plt`).
   - Calculate the **libc base**.
   - Use `system("/bin/sh")` to spawn a shell and get the flag.

 ---

-This concise analysis highlights the overflow vulnerability and sets the stage for a ret2libc attack.

----